 This report is published in the framework of the project “An Agenda for Decentralisation – Local Governance in Lebanon”, funded by the German Federal Foreign Office.

 What you need to know about Lebanon’s new electoral law:

 including an electoral map, printed ballots, a simulation of the voting process and how to calculate the votes

-For the Arabic Executive Summary, please click here.
+For the full report in Arabic, please click here.